 In common with other gallantry awards made to those captured in the Battle of France, the awards for those who fought at Calais were published after the release of prisoners—in this case in a single Gazette dated 20 September 1945.
 Nicholson was made a Companion of the Most Honourable Order of the Bath, backdated to 25 June 1943, the day that he died in captivity in Rotenburg Castle in the Fulda valley in Germany.
 To Royal Signals went a Military Cross to Lieutenant Millett and three mentions in despatches.

 A former regular soldier of the Corps—he was a Sergeant when he was commissioned in April 1940—Millett sailed for France with 30th Motor Brigade Signal Section on 22 May.
-By the time his award came to be considered he had been captured (at Calais on 26 May), escaped and returned to the United Kingdom and later recaptured; hence the delay in publication of his Military Cross.
-The circumstances of his second capture are unknown but his first adventure in occupied France is documented in a most detailed report written when he and his two fellow escapees returned to England.
+By the time his award came to be considered he had been captured (at Calais on 26 May), escaped and returned to the United Kingdom, posted to the Middle East and recaptured in eastern Libya; hence the delay in publication of his Military Cross..
+His first adventure in occupied France is documented in a most detailed report written when he and his two fellow escapees returned to England.

 The account by Millet, Talbot (the Brigade Major) and Captain Alick Williams, the Adjutant of 2nd Battalion, King’s Royal Rifle Corps, is long but worth reading in full.
 This amusing excerpt gives a feel for the final stages of their escape: